Biking for Science

 After learning more about AAAS, Kellman decided to take action by supporting our advocacy efforts.
 Knowing that many of his friends and colleagues shared his concern, he maximized his potential impact in an exciting and creative way.

 100 percent of donations received will go directly to support AAAS’s advocacy efforts.
-If you would like to support his ride, go to his GoFundMe and contribute today.
-AAAS will continue to track Ben’s progress leading up to and during his ride.
+If you would like to support his ride, visit his GoFundMe and contribute today.
+AAAS will continue to track Ben’s progress, and will report on his adventures following the ride.

 AAAS is proud to be an unrelenting force for science.
 Our ability to respond and act immediately as pressing issues emerge depends on people like Ben and you.
 Please support this important work with a gift to the Flexible Action Fund.